Solution landscapes of ferronematics in microfluidic channels: Numerical results

 \subsection{Effects of varying \texorpdfstring{$l$}{l}}

-We begin by taking $c=1$ and varying $l$, to see the impact $l$ has on the connectivity of the solution landscape.
-We know from \cite{dalby-farrell-majumdar-xia} Theorem 2.5, that for $l$ sufficiently large ($l>1.25$ approximately when $c=1$), we have a unique OR solution which is the global energy minimiser.
-This is indeed true and we plot the unique OR solution (labelled as $OR$) for $l=10$ and $c=1$ in \Cref{fig:unique_OR}.
-This unique solution loses stability for sufficiently small $l$ (\cite{dalby-farrell-majumdar-xia} Theorem 3.3).
-Hence, we consider small values of $l$ only in this study.
+We fix $c=1$ and vary $l$ to study the impact of $l$ on the solution landscape.
+We briefly summarise the results in \cite{dalby-farrell-majumdar-xia} that help guide our study.
+From Theorem 2.5, we have a unique OR solution of \eqref{eq:euler-lagrange_again}, which is the global energy minimiser of \eqref{eq:energy}, for $l$ sufficiently large ($l>1.25$ approximately when $c=1$).
+We plot the unique OR solution (labelled as $OR$) for $l=10$ and $c=1$ in \Cref{fig:unique_OR}.
+This OR solution loses stability as $l$ decreases (Theorem 3.3).
+From the numerically computed bifurcation diagrams in \cite{dalby-farrell-majumdar-xia}, stable full solutions emerge when the OR solution loses stability and hence we focus on $l \leq 1$ in this paper.